PX4/PX4-user_guide/en/simulation/index.md

 The system starts with a "freewheeling" period where the simulation sends sensor messages including time and therefore runs PX4 until it has initialized and responds with an actuator message.

-#### Disable Lockstep Simulation
+##### Disable Lockstep Simulation

-The lockstep simulation can be disabled if, for example, SITL is to be used with a simulator that does not support this feature.
+On Gazebo Classic and jMAVSim, the lockstep simulation can be disabled if, for example, SITL is to be used with a simulator that does not support this feature.
 In this case the simulator and PX4 use the host system time and do not wait on each other.

 To disable lockstep in PX4, run `make px4_sitl_default boardconfig` and set the `BOARD_NOLOCKSTEP` "Force disable lockstep" symbol which is located under toolchain.